Nicolas Ceccaldi, Camouflage Chameleon, 11.3–30.3.21.

 Guzzler presents a sculpture exhibition by Nicolas Ceccaldi (b.
 1983) consisting of a miniature reproduction of the Su-27.
 Engineered by Sukhoi in the Soviet Union as a rival to the American F-15 and F-16, the Su-27 first flew in 1977 and after successive rounds of improvements, entered service in 1985.
 After the fall of the Berlin wall, Russia continued its development, with a number of export successes.
 Despite a tragic record of deadly crashes, the Su-27 continues to impress crowds at air shows notably with the spectacular Cobra manoeuvre*.

-The model in this exhibition was built from a plastic kit as realistically as possible, rendering in accurate detail the original aircraft design, with the exception of a “fantasy” paint template which differs from all other existing variations of the Su-27.
+The model in this exhibition is built from a plastic kit as realistically as possible, rendering in accurate detail the original aircraft design, with the exception of a “fantasy” paint template which differs from all other existing variations of the Su-27.
 In its composition, the camouflage pattern of a Japanese version of the F-15 provides a general script which is complicated by painterly improvisation.
 However, the truly distinctive feature is the unorthodox use of fluorescent green and yellow.
 These bright colours enhance the aircraft with a youthful and vivid appearance, in contrast to the way it would normally look in operation.
 Were it to be used in reality on a full-scale jet fighter, this colour template would be nonsensical, contradicting the fundamental purpose of camouflage.

 Military camouflage and high-visibility colours are antithetical concepts with opposite aims and effects.
 In combination, they cancel each other resulting in a standstill, suspended at arm’s-length from any possible action.
 Once again, Art eludes the worldly chain of cause and effect and proves itself antithetical in nature to the pressures of functionality.